Battle of Kandahar (2021): Battle

 The battle for the city began on 9 July 2021, as Taliban militants began to raid the urban areas in Kandahar's Seventh Police District and seized several houses.
 The militants were mainly opposed by commandos and other special forces.
 The commandos were forced to transfer prisoners from Kandahar prison to prevent an outbreak.
 The government forces' ability to repulse Taliban infiltrators was hampered by the presence of civilians caught in the crossfire.
 By mid-July, heavy clashes took place across the city, forcing over 11,000 families to move from Kandahar into refugee camps.
 The Taliban also captured Kandahar District (also called Dand District), where Kandahar's airport was located.
 The airport remained government-held, however, allowing the Afghan Air Force to continue its bombing raids on the advancing rebels.
 However, these aerial attacks had little effect.
 In response to the unabated rebel attacks, the government imposed a curfew on the city on 16 July, while sending more commandos to assist the defense of Kandahar.

 Despite these reinforcements, the insurgents steadily captured more police districts, pushing the government loyalists towards the city center.
 The Afghan Air Force, assisted by the United States Air Force, continued to bomb the Taliban to no avail.
 By 22 July 2021, Kandahar was being essentially besieged by the rebels.
 All surrounding districts save for Daman District had fallen under Taliban control, and only Kandahar's air field remained under full government control.
 According to the FDD's Long War Journal, the potential fall of Daman District to the insurgents would make it extremely difficult for the government forces to hold onto Kandahar city.
 At some point in late July, rebels captured Nazar Mohammad in Kandahar, a popular comedian known for his opposition to the Taliban.
 The insurgents murdered him.
-Afghan Intelligence agency, National Directorate of Security (NDS), had also arrested four Afghan journalists in Kandahar.
-Their arrested was condemned by Amnesty International and other watchdog organisations.
+The Afghan Intelligence agency, the National Directorate of Security (NDS), also arrested four Afghan journalists in Kandahar.
+Their arrest was condemned by Amnesty International and other watchdog organisations.

 Khalil Ahmad Mujahid, a lawmaker from Kandahar, accused the government of not paying attention to the situation in the province.
 He blamed the favouritism in appointment of security officials in Kandahar as the reason for collapse of districts in the province.

 In early August 2021, the Taliban besiegers were strengthened by reinforcements, allowing them to increase their pressure and forcing the government to send even more troops to hold onto Kandahar.
 A major attack on the city center was repelled by the commandos with aerial assistance.
 The Taliban consequently focused on the airport, bombarding it with rockets to reduce the Afghan Air Force's ability to intervene in the fighting.
 As the city was destroyed by the fighting, the government advised all civilians to evacuate on 5 August 2021.
 As the battle for Kandahar raged, however, the government was increasingly pressured in other parts of the country as well.
 Taliban armies captured Herat and Kunduz as a part of their offensive in August.